neonlabsorg/neon-evm.docs/docs/developing/integrate/middleware/the-graph.md

 We need to create a subgraph to source data from the contract/s of interest that will constantly observe the blockchain using [your chosen Neon RPC](https://chainlist.org/?chain=245022926&testnets=true&search=Neon+EVM) for your events on interest.
 When one of these events is detected, the Graph node will extract the event log data and begin to process the information using a WebAssembly script defined in the subgraph.

-The script uses a GraphQL schema file in the subgraph to produce records, called entities, that represent metadata related to the recently created or updated Gravatar.
+The script uses a GraphQL schema file in the subgraph to produce records, called entities, that represent metadata related to your query.
 These entities are stored on a database so they may be queried by API requests.

 A subgraph is created using three main components:
 - Subgraph manifest